endurodave/DelegateMQ/docs/DETAILS.md

 ### system-architecture

 The System Architecture example demonstrates a complex client-server DelegateMQ application.
-This example implements the acquisition of sensor and actuator data across two applications.
+This example implements a (simulated) sensor and actuator data acquisition across two applications.
 It showcases communication and collaboration between subsystems, threads, and processes or processors.
 Delegate communication, callbacks, asynchronous APIs, and error handing are also highlighted.
 Notice how easily DelegateMQ transfers event data between threads and processes with minimal application code.
 The application layer is completely isolated from message passing details.

 `NetworkMgr` has three types of remote delegate API examples: